Throne of Glass #1

 Summary: Pulled from her death sentence in a labor camp, Celaena Sardothien believes she has been saved; all she has to do is win a competition between other killers, thieves, and warriors to become the King’s Champion.
 As Adarlan’s greatest assassin, Celaena believes her freedom to be ensured and her only concern is dealing with the pompous and cruel courtiers.
 But then the other competitors start getting killed outside of the competition, their bodies found shredded with organs missing.
 Celaena’s fight for her freedom has become a desperate battle for her survival.

-9 Tantalizing Things about Sarah J. Maas’s “Throne of Glass”
+9 Tantalizing Things about THRONE OF GLASS by Sarah J. Maas

 (May Contain Spoilers)